hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/docs/README.md

 * Create an Azure AD managed identity
 * Assign the managed identity appropriate Azure RBAC permissions
 * Configure `AzureIdentity` and `AzureIdentityBindings` resources to reference the managed identity
+* Add the [aadpodidbinding](https://azure.github.io/aad-pod-identity/docs/demo/standard_walkthrough/#6-deployment-and-validation) label to pods with value set to the identity name

 See the [Pod Identity walkthrough](https://azure.github.io/aad-pod-identity/docs/demo/standard_walkthrough/#2-create-an-identity-on-azure) from step 2 for implementation details.